Understanding Eating Disorders

 Pica is a unique eating disorder in which the individual eats items that have no nutritional value for a duration of at least one month.
 It can affect children, teens and adults.
 It is more prevalent in developing countries.
 Common substances ingested include soap, cloth, hair, string, wool, soil, chalk, talcum powder, gum, metal, pebbles, ash, charcoal cotton, clay or ice.
 This should not be confused with behaviors of young children who typically may mouth certain objects and accidentally swallow them.

 Pica often accompanies other mental health conditions, especially hair pulling disorder and skin picking (excoriation).
-Pica are often caused by iron-deficiency anemia and malnutrition.
+Pica is often caused by iron-deficiency anemia and malnutrition.
 Pregnancy can also instigate pica.
 Usually treating the condition with medications or vitamins resolves the issue.
 The condition should be evaluated for severity since not all cases require intense medical attention.

 What is Rumination Disorder?